Should deminers wear blast-boots (mine-boots)?

 This is my answer.

-The Humanitarian Demining industry has discussed this a few times and (despite heavy sales pitches by Canadian and UK blast boot vendors), the boots have been rejected for two main reasons.
+The Humanitarian Demining industry has discussed this a few times and despite heavy sales pitches by Canadian and UK blast boot vendors, the boots have been rejected for two main reasons.

 A WELCO blast boot after the wearer stepped on a PMA-3 (35g Tetryl) in Bosnia.
 The wearer lost his foot.
 DDASaccident.pdf

-Because blast-boots (mine-boots) are unproven, they are awarded the lowest International Mine Action Standards IMAS requirement—one that says that a user of the IMAS “may” like to consider their use.
+Because blast-boots (mine-boots) are unproven, they are awarded the lowest International Mine Action Standards IMAS requirement — one that says that a user of the IMAS 'may' like to consider their use.
 Even that low level of requirement is made conditional on there being new evidence that they are effective.

 On blast-resistant footwear, the IMAS reads:

 “...organisations may consider providing blast proof boots for the protection of feet and lower limbs where there is a significant risk that cannot be reduced by SOPs [Standard Operating Procedures] alone, provided that the blast boots being considered are proven to be effective in reducing that risk….
 The effectiveness and operational benefits of mine boots is still a contentious issue… only one independent trial (U.S. State Department sponsored) has been conducted, which identified that … the benefits are unproven.
-There is currently a danger that they offer “false security.”.
+There is currently a danger that they offer “false security.”

 All that sounds conclusive, BUT....

 Alongside actual accident reports, I gather stories.
-For example, I have gathered anecdotal evidence of boots providing protection against the 30g Tetryl P4Mk2 and also with 100+g PE filled Tiger mines in Sri Lanka.
+For example, I have gathered anecdotal evidence of boots providing protection against the 30g Tetryl P4Mk2 and also with 100+g PE filled Jony-95 mines in Sri Lanka.
 Unfortunately, these accidents involved the military and so I have been unable to get any documented evidence to support the tales.
 My own experience leads me to doubt tales involving the Jony-95 PE filled mine, but the P4 stories are credible.

 It is always irritating to get a photo and no written report to back it up….

-- but I do have well documented evidence for the success of the Singapore (BFR) boot above - against a P4 on the ground surface in Sri Lanka.
+- but I do have well documented evidence for the success of the Singapore (BFR) boot above - against a P4 sitting on the ground surface in Sri Lanka.
 This BFR boot (with its minimally raised sole) survived the blast looking like this:

 DDASaccident.pdf